Music / Cynic

 In late 2010 Paul and Sean decided to continue Cynic as a duo and use guest musicians on future recordings.
-A third album is planned for a 2014 release.
+Their third album, Kindly Bent to Free Us

 A notable element of Cynic's sound is the use of a vocoder on most of Paul Masvidal's vocals, giving them a robot-like quality.
 This was originally for practical purposes - Paul was in danger of losing his voice while recording Focus

 - but has since become part of their signature style.

 Cynic bassist Sean Malone has a Progressive Rock

 - '88 Demo (1988) - first demo

 - Reflections of a Dying World (1989) - second demo

 - Traced in Air (2008) - second album

 - Re-Traced (2010) - EP with re-arranged versions of four songs from Traced in Air plus one new song

 - The Portal Tapes (2012) - a reissue of the demo recorded by Portal, a band formed by members of Cynic in the nineties after the latter broke up